 There are very few items you can’t buy at Costco.
 The membership allows access to discounted food in bulk, affordable vacation packages, and perks when purchasing things like gym memberships and even cars.
 One lesser-known perk is Costco’s great eye care.

-People with memberships have some extra perks when it comes to eye care.
+People with memberships have extra perks beyond cheap eye exams when it comes to eye care.
 Costco currently offers $30 off each additional pair of prescription eyeglasses.
 In a 2016 Consumer Reports survey of more than 91,000 members, Costco topped the list of best eyeglasses retailers.
 Costco doesn’t disappoint when it comes to food, travel, and deals so it might be worth checking on your eyes or getting your new glasses there, too.
 Next, check out the 15 things you aren’t buying at Costco—but should.